 McHale’s Navy quickly began development in 1995 when The Bubble Factory was launched.
 Here’s a brief look back at The Bubble Factory.
 The company was founded by Sid Sheinberg, who had run MCA Inc., (parent corp of Universal).
 In 1990 MCA was acquired for $6.59 billion by the Japanese conglomerate Matsushita.
 Then in 1995, the Canadian liquor company Seagram bought 80% of MCA for $5.7 billion and after 34 years of running MCA, Sheinberg’s reign ended.
 He was given a seat on Seagram’s board and the giant entity agreed to fully finance his new production company The Bubble Factory.
 Sheinberg was given full autonomy to greenlight 3 to 4 movies per year for 5 years with budgets between $35M and $40M and without approval from Universal.
 It was widely known that the reason he was given such a fantastic production deal was his close relationship with Steven Spielberg, who made it very clear that as long as Universal kept Sheinberg in-house, he would continue to make films for the studio.
 Universal did not want the arrangement with The Bubble Factory, but they were desperate for Spielberg to direct The Lost World: Jurassic Park and the deal with Sheinberg was launched.

 And now back to the disaster that was McHale’s Navy.
-The reported budget was $42 million.
+The budget for McHale’s Navy was $42 million.
 The Bubble Factory hired TV director Bryan Spicer, who made the leap to features with Mighty Morphin Power Rangers: The Movie (1995) for both McHale’s Navy and For Richer Or Poorer.
 He successfully returned to his career in television after churning out his three theatrical hack jobs.

 Along with sending its director back to TV, McHale’s Navy also mercifully put the kibosh on anymore Tom Arnold studio vehicles.
 After his supporting roles in two hits True Lies (1994) and Nine Months (1995), Warner Bros tried to launch him into a bankable star with three dreadful pictures in 1996: Big Bully, Carpool and The Stupids.
 All three were critically destroyed and did miserable business.